He looked at her at the end of the bar and said,

 And so the shot was fired across the bow, and with it… The Westies were born.

-The meeting on that fateful night between Johnny Darkstar and Heather Horton set in motion a chain of events that would lead to what would later be known as the album West Side Stories.
+The meeting on that fateful night between Michael McDermott and Heather Horton set in motion a chain of events that would lead to what would later be known as the album West Side Stories.

-After just avoiding a would be 3-6 year prison sentence (which Darkstar is uneasy to discuss) and a spiraling life, Darkstar’s chance meeting with Horton would change the course and the trajectory of his life.
+After just avoiding a would be 3-6 year prison sentence (which McDermott is uneasy to discuss) and a spiraling life, McDermott’s chance meeting with Horton would change the course and the trajectory of his life.

 What would follow would be a steady climb from the trenches.
 With a “sleeves rolled up” songwriting approach, that while delicate and tender, matches with equal measure, the brutality of an honest eye and a turbulent life.

-Explains Darkstar, “All I ever wanted to do was write songs and tell stories, like my grandparents and parents did from a long Irish lineage.
+Explains McDermott, “All I ever wanted to do was write songs and tell stories, like my grandparents and parents did from a long Irish lineage.
 With that lineage came a proclivity for drink, for mayhem, and a wee bit of crime.
-I write what i know and what i know, is much of the time, ugly.”
+I write what I know and what I know, is much of the time, ugly.”